15 Great Tech Questions to Ask Colleges

 4. Can the Library deliver documents to me electronically?
 Is there a cost?

 Feinberg Library’s Interlibrary Loan service delivers documents from a large network of libraries to students via email.
 Any items not converted to electronic format are sent through the regular mail system.
 It’s all done at no cost to the student.

 5. What help does the library provide for research assistance, and when is it available?

 Helping students to conduct quality research is our business.
 Various assistance is available online and in-person.
-In addition to walk-in help, students can call the Reseach Help Desk (518-564-5290), chat online with a librarian 24/7, or make an appointment for more in-depth assistance.
+In addition to walk-in help, students can call the Research Help Desk at 518-564-5290, chat online with a librarian 24/7, or make an appointment for more in-depth assistance.
 Check online now for services and availability.